Jhabua Power Seoni power station

 |This article is part of the CoalSwarm coverage of India and coal.|

 The undated satellite photo below shows the plant site, according to Wikimapia.
-The location is about 10 km north-northwest of Ghansore in the Seoni district of Madhya Pradesh, India but not the exact location of the project.
+The location is about 10 km north-northwest of Ghansore in the Seoni district of Madhya Pradesh, India.

 The project is located in Seoni district of Madhya Pradesh in India.

 According to a timeline posted on the Avantha website, construction began in April 2011 and was ongoing in May 2013.

 Phase 2 of the project is a 660 MW supercritical unit.
 The sponsor was soliciting bids for this phase in February 2012.